ovh/docs/pages/web_cloud/web_hosting/how_to_upgrade_web_hosting_offer/guide.en-ie.md

 #### You have a free 100M hosting plan <a name="100m"></a>

-If you are changing your plan from a [100M free hosting] plan (/pages/web_cloud/web_hosting/activate_start10m), only [the Personal plan](https://www.ovhcloud.com/en-ie/web-hosting/personal-offer/) will be available.
+If you are changing your plan from a [100M free hosting](/pages/web_cloud/web_hosting/activate_start10m) plan, only [the Personal plan](https://www.ovhcloud.com/en-ie/web-hosting/personal-offer/) will be available.
 However, after changing to the Personal plan, you can upgrade it to all of our [web hosting plans](https://www.ovhcloud.com/en-ie/web-hosting/).

 Follow [these instructions](#modify) to change your solution.